stephenverderame/cpp_book/src/project.md

 Ex: `localhost:3000`

 Other devices on the same network as you can connect via your LAN address which is listed when you run the command `ipconfig` on Windows or `ifconfig` on Unix.

+---

+> "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."
+>
+> \- Linus Torvalds